 Here’s a great itinerary for spending one day in Montreal, one of Canada’s most colourful cities.
 You’ll find restaurant suggestions, top sights, shopping and some choice bits of history.

-If you’re spending one day in Montreal, a good portion of that will be taken up eating.
+If you’re spending a day in Montreal, a good portion of that will be taken up eating.
 And when you’re considering where to eat, you need first to answer the Montreal dining question of the day: Can you order both the Bone Marrow with Coarse Salt and the Chicken Liver Paté with Pistachios at L’Express on Rue Saint-Denis and call it a well-rounded meal?

 Answer: Not unless you order a glass of red wine to go with it (or drink your husband’s, which is just as good).